TheSylence/ArchitectureAnalyzer/ArchitectureAnalyzer/NugetReadme.md

 A set of Roslyn analyzers to enforce architectural rules.

 ## Rules
-- Type must implement a specified interface.
-- Type must not implement a specified interface.
+- Type must (not) implement a specified interface.
-- Type must inherit from a specified type.
-- Type must not inherit from a specified type.
+- Type must (not) inherit from a specified type.
+- Related type must (not) exist.

 ## Links